It is a collaborative group of acute and chronic eczematous disorders that affect the dorsal and palmar aspects of the hand.

-The term pompholyx is often used interchangeably with dyshidrotic eczema; this reflects the finding that sweat volume was higher in patients with pompholyx.
-Pompholyx is the symmetrical development of vesicles on the lateral aspect of the fingers preceded by itching.
+The term pompholyx is often used interchangeably with dyshidrotic eczema; this indicates that sweat volume was higher in patients with pompholyx.
+Pompholyx is the symmetrical development of blisters on the lateral aspect of the fingers preceded by itching.

 Symptoms can also be present on the palms of the hands and can also affect the feet and toes and lead to nail dystrophy.
-The vesicles usually last about 2 to 4 weeks before resolving, and then recur at variable intervals.
+The blisters usually last about 2 to 4 weeks before resolving and then recur at variable intervals.

 Hyperkeratotic dermatitis is a chronic disease consisting of adherent, symmetrical scales on the palmar surface.
 It is more common in middle-aged men.
-The cause is usually not identifiable, but may be the result of an allergy or chronic irritation.
+The cause is usually not identifiable but may result from an allergy or chronic irritation.

 The clinical course is usually chronic and stable, and treatment should resemble that used for other forms of chronic hand dermatitis.

-Gram-positive bacteria and / or fungal infections should be considered in chronic cases and in cases that do not respond to conventional treatment.
+Gram-positive bacteria and fungal infections should be considered in chronic cases and cases that do not respond to conventional treatment.

-In cases where infection is suspected, culture of vesicular or pustular lesions may be necessary, along with gentle scraping of lesions for potassium hydroxide preparation to evaluate fungal elements.
+In cases where the infection is suspected, the culture of vesicular or pustular lesions may be necessary, along with gentle scraping of lesions for potassium hydroxide preparation to evaluate fungal elements.

 Treatment of dermatitis on the hands

-Therapy must be individualized for the patient and must address both the acute and chronic aspects of dermatitis.
-Regardless of the type of hand dermatitis, restoration of the epidermal barrier is essential.
+Therapy must be individualized for the patient and address both the acute and chronic aspects of dermatitis.
+Regardless of hand dermatitis, restoration of the epidermal barrier is essential.

-Avoiding irritants, hand washing or other “wet work” and the use of emollients will help restore the normal skin barrier, regardless of the type of hand dermatitis.
+Avoiding irritants, hand washing, or other “wet work” and emollients will help restore the normal skin barrier, regardless of the type of hand dermatitis.

 Regular use of emollients and barrier creams has been shown to protect against drying and chemical irritation.

-Simple petroleum-based emollients are generally as effective as emollients containing skin-related lipids, although several studies suggest that topical mixtures of key stratum corneum lipids, including ceramides, can accelerate barrier repair.
+Simple petroleum-based emollients are generally as effective as emollients containing skin-related lipids.
+However, several studies suggest that topical mixtures of essential stratum corneum lipids, including ceramides, can accelerate barrier repair.

-Adequate hydration of the skin is also extremely important for prevention in patients with chronic diseases, even when symptoms are well controlled.
-Emollients are best used immediately after bathing to “lock in” moisture.
+Adequate skin hydration is also essential for prevention in patients with chronic diseases, even when symptoms are well controlled.
+Emollients are best used immediately after bathing to “lock-in” moisture.

 Skin protection programs that recommend protective gloves (vinyl or cotton) and mild soaps to use when washing has been used to reduce irritating symptoms.